Agent Licensing

 Manually Adding an Agent

-2. Add the agent information:
+2. Enter the agent information:

-1. Name is the full name of the agent
+• Name — the agent's full name

-3. Extension is a unique extension number
+• Extension — a unique extension number

-3. Click Save to finish adding the agent
+3. Click Save

 Best Practice: Extension Assignment